apache/doris-website/versioned_docs/version-3.0/data-operate/import/import-way/stream-load-manual.md

 ![Basic principles](/images/stream-load.png)

 1. The client submits a Stream Load import job request to the FE (Frontend).
-2. The FE randomly selects a BE (Backend) as the Coordinator node, which is responsible for scheduling the import job, and then returns an HTTP redirect to the client.
+2. The FE selects a BE (Backend) as the Coordinator node in a round-robin manner, which is responsible for scheduling the import job, and then returns an HTTP redirect to the client.
 3. The client connects to the Coordinator BE node and submits the import request.
 4. The Coordinator BE distributes the data to the appropriate BE nodes and returns the import result to the client once the import is complete.
 5. Alternatively, the client can directly specify a BE node as the Coordinator and distribute the import job directly.